dtsavage/dtsavage.github.io/docs/projects.markdown

 * Developing a framework for applying non-market valuation techniques to ecological data and ecological monitoring

+* Evaluating the applicability of file compression ratios as an indicator of recording contents

 * Building the Center for Global Soundscapes' next-generation data ingestion and processing toolset, [Chorus4Nature](http://soundscape01.science.purdue.edu/)

 * Training new students in the Center in analysis of acoustic data, R programming, and scientific thinking